 Like this cough drop recipe?
 How about trying my Elderberry Cough Drops too!

 Next time you are feeling a little under the weather, make these easy homemade Honey Lemon Ginger Cough Drops.
 So much better than buying the store pre-made ones.

 Honey Lemon Ginger Cough Drops

 - ½ cup honey

 - 2 tablespoons fresh lemon juice

-Once drops are fully cooled, dust with powdered sugar, cornstarch, or arrowroot powder to prevent drops from sticking together.
-Store in a covered container at room temperature or in the refrigerator.
+- Once drops are fully cooled, remove from the molds and dust with powdered sugar, cornstarch, arrowroot powder, ground cinnamon, etc, to prevent drops from sticking together.
+Store in a tightly covered container in a cool, dry place.